barryclark/jekyll-now/_posts/2020-04-22-OpenBanking-Part2.md

 * auto-generate a [self-signed certificate][25], and
 * re-use it both as QWAC and QSEAL.

-The Bash script in the box below automates the generation of the key pair and certificate.
+The Bash script in the expanding box below automates the generation of the key pair and certificate.

 <details markdown="1">
   <summary>Click to expand!</summary>